-For most parents, saving for children’s college education is a major financial commitment.
+For most parents, saving for their children’s college education is a major financial commitment.
 A savings program is a good start, but merely accumulating funds is usually not enough.
 The type of assets in the education accounts, and whether the parent or the child owns them, can significantly impact the family’s eligibility for financial aid.

 Several tax benefits are available to help families pay for college.
 Some, like the various education tax credits, the exclusion of interest income from qualified U.S. Savings Bonds, and the deduction for interest expense on qualified educational loans, are phased out as income increases.
 However, if the benefit is phased out for the parent, the student often can pay a portion of the educational expenses to take advantage of some of these benefits, provided the student has a tax liability.